samsaara/agentic_job_search/README.md

 I am facing a few issues which need further digging:

 1. Unable to selectively override templates for agents.
-     - When used a custom `system_template` for `Agent`, crewai doesn't insert the `{'role': 'system', 'content': ...}` but instead and puts the content of system & response templates altogether under `{'role': 'user', 'content':...}`.
+     - When used a custom `system_template` for `Agent`, crewai doesn't insert the `{'role': 'system', 'content': ...}` but instead puts the content of system & response templates together under `{'role': 'user', 'content':...}`.
-    - I also was unable to overrride the response template as it doesn't showup even when providing it as an arguement to the agent. *I've observed this to be the leading cause to get blank/incorrect/hallucinated responses from (the free/less powerful) LLMs I've tested.
+    - I also was unable to override the response template as it doesn't showup even when providing it as an argument to the agent. _I've observed this to be the leading cause to get blank/incorrect/hallucinated responses from (the free/less powerful) LLMs I've tested_

 2. It's also not clear how to reliably control the no. of requests made to LLM with 'async kickoff'.
 Though `max_rpm` is exposed via `Crew` & `Agent`, the burst of calls that sometimes crewAI makes couldn't be controlled even when `max_rpm` set to `1`.
 One might have to use threading manually to lock and release over the LLM call method.
    - This might not be a problem, if you happen to have access to paid cloud provider.
 But for now, it's recommended to use the usual _sync_ kickoff if you use a free plan from providers like openrouter/AIML.